 Youth Advisory Committee (YAC)

 The Youth Advisory Committee (YAC) provides Darwin's young people with a voice to Council, with members advising on a range of topics and issues throughout the year.
 The YAC is a group of up to fifteen young people aged between 12 and 25 years.
 Together they have a range of backgrounds and experiences and are connected to local high schools, community and youth agencies, education, training, employment and recreation groups.
-City of Darwin's Youth Services staff and Aldermen also support and participate in YAC meetings.
+City of Darwin's Youth Services staff and Councillors also support and participate in YAC meetings.

 LAUNCH Youth Programs